AdobeDocs/experience-manager-64.en/help/sites-administering/scene7-http2faq.md

      * Primary contact name, email, and phone number.
      * All domains to be transitioned over to HTTP2.
 That is, `images.company.com` or `mycompany.scene7.com`.

-     To find your domains, [log into your instance of Scene7 Publishing System](https://www.adobe.com/marketing-cloud/experience-manager/scene7-login.html) for each company account.
+        To find your domains, sign in to your account by way of the [Dynamic Media Classic desktop application](https://experienceleague.adobe.com/docs/dynamic-media-classic/using/intro/dynamic-media-classic-desktop-app.html?lang=en#system-requirements-dmc-app).
+Then tap **[!UICONTROL Setup > Application Setup > General Settings]**.
+Look for the field labelled **[!UICONTROL Published Server Name.]**

      Click **[!UICONTROL Setup > Application Setup > General Settings]**.
 Look for the field labelled **[!UICONTROL Published Server Name]**.

      * Verify that you use secure HTTPS for rich media requests.
      * Verify you are using the CDN through Adobe and not managed with a direct relationship.
      * Verify you are using a dedicated domain.
-That is, `images.company.com` or `mycompany.scene7.com`, not a generic Scene7 domain such as `s7d1.scene7.com`, `s7d2.scene7.com`, `s7d13.scene7.com`.
+That is, `images.company.com` or `mycompany.scene7.com`, not a generic Dynamic Media domain such as `s7d1.scene7.com`, `s7d2.scene7.com`, `s7d13.scene7.com`.

-     To find your domains, [log into your instance of Scene7 Publishing System](https://www.adobe.com/marketing-cloud/experience-manager/scene7-login.html) for each company account.

-     Click **[!UICONTROL Setup > Application Setup > General Settings]**.
-Look for the field labelled **[!UICONTROL Published Server Name]**.
-If you are currently using a generic Scene7 domain, you can request moving over to your own custom domain as part of this transition.
+        To find your domains, sign in to your account by way of the [Dynamic Media Classic desktop application](https://experienceleague.adobe.com/docs/dynamic-media-classic/using/intro/dynamic-media-classic-desktop-app.html?lang=en#system-requirements-dmc-app).
+Then tap **[!UICONTROL Setup > Application Setup > General Settings]**.
+Look for the field labelled **[!UICONTROL Published Server Name.]** If you are currently using a generic Dynamic Media domain, you can request moving over to your own custom domain as part of this transition.

      1. Technical Support adds you to the HTTP/2 customer waitlist based on the order in which requests were submitted.
      1. When Adobe is ready to handle your request, Support will contact you to coordinate the transition and set a target date.